Calls for applications for the fall 2022 offering will begin in August 2022, so please stay tuned.

 Interested students are encouraged to attend an information session (typically September/October) to find out more about the program and ask questions.

-Applicants should submit their answers to the following questions in a Word document (2 pages max) to Carlyn Seguin, Global Health Manager, Division of Social Accountability, College of Medicine.
+Applicants should submit their statement of interest (1-2 pages max) to Carlyn Seguin, Global Health Manager, Division of Social Accountability, College of Medicine.